rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####But, is it real?

-It is reasonable to ask whether these measuments are real!
-Time-series data was an early indication that the level of infection-derived cell-free DNA may reflect bona-fide infections within the body.
-For many cases, we observed a sustained signal in blood prior to detection with a clincal test (after which treatment was administered and the signal drops, shown below left).
-The study was also designed such that we could easily validate our measurments using indepdent clinical tests performed on the same patients (clinical correlations on HHV-5, below right).
-Both provided strong evidence that the measurments were real.
+Many blood samples were collected longitudinally for the same patient, allowing us to record time-series for each measured infection.
+Sustained, high abundance in the time-series data provided an early indication that the measurments may correlated with infections within the body.
+By overlaying independent clinical data, we often observed a sustained signal in blood prior to clinical detection of the specified pathogen (below left).
+We also could validate our measurments using indepdent clinical tests performed on the same patients (clinical correlations on HHV-5, below right).

 <div class="imgcap">
 <img src="/assets/Infectome_3.jpg" width="70%">
 </div>

-####How to navigate the data?
+####Building a data product

-We quickly found that navigating the data was very cumbersome, in part because it had several layers of organization: each cohort was comprised of patients, which in turn may have many samples.
-In each sample, there may be thousands of unique infections identified in the cell-free DNA sequencing.
-Furthermore, infections may be viewed at different levels of taxonomic complexity, such as genus or species level resolution.
+**Defining the organization**.
+After validating that the signal is clinically meaningful for infections that had matched clinical tests, we addressed the practical challenge of building a tool that clinicians and resarchers could use.
+We noted that the data has natural structure: each cohort was comprised of patients, which may have many samples.
+In each sample, there may be thousands of unique infections identified.

+**Encoding the questions**.
+Each layer of organization had associated questions.
+We built a `Django` application that split the data according to these different layers of organization and designed objects (tables and visualizations) that address relevant questions at that layer of organization.

-To address this, we built a `Django` application such that the views were organized according to these different layers of organization.
-Each view (page)in the application sources from a common `.html` base template.
-The base templates sources `bootstrap` javascript and css templates from the  project's `static` directory; these do most of the nice layout work!
+**Designing the views**.
+In terms of basic design, each view (page) in the application sources a common `.html` base template, which sources `bootstrap` javascript and css templates.
+These take care of the basic layout.
+Each view is also coupled to a particular `.html` template, url, and function in the `views.py` script.

-Each view `.html` template is associated with a particular url and a corresponding function in the `views.py` script.
-The funtion recieves parameters from the url string (e.g., `p1` and `p2` below) and return various objects to the `.html`.
-Conviently, these objects can be Pandas dataframes using `to_html`.
-By tagging the dataframes with relevant .css tags, they can be rendered as attractive tables on the page.
-ALso links to other views can easily be embedded based upon table entries (below).
+Each function in `views.py` recieves parameters from the url string (e.g., `p1` and `p2` below), generates objects (e.g., tables or graphs) needed to address the relevant questions, and returns objects to the `.html` template, which handles layout.

+Conviently, these objects can be Pandas dataframes using the `to_html()` method.
+By tagging a dataframe with relevant .css tags, it will be rendered nicely on the page.
+In many cases, we easily be embedded links in table entries (below) and use `Dynatable.js`, interactive table plugin using jQuery.

 ```python
 def my_view(request,p1,p2):